What is a "rate lock period"?

 Locking It In

-When you are offered a "rate lock" from the lender, it means that you are guaranteed to get a particular interest rate over a certain number of days while you work on your application process.
-This saves you from getting through your entire application process and learning at the end that your interest rate has gone up.
+When you are promised a "rate lock" from the lender, it means that you are guaranteed to keep a specific interest rate for a determined period for your application process.
+This ensures that your interest rate won't go up during the application process.

-Rate lock periods can vary in length, anywhere from fifteen to sixty days, with the longer spans usually costing more.
-The lender may agree to hold an interest rate and points for a longer period, such as sixty days, but in exchange, the rate (and sometimes points) will be more than with a rate lock of a shorter period.
+Although there may be a choice of rate lock periods (from 15 to 60 days), the longer ones are usually more expensive.
+A lending institution may agree to lock in an interest rate and points for a longer period, say 60 days, but in exchange, the rate (and sometimes points) will be more than with a rate lock of fewer days.

 Stepping Stone Mortgage